guhandi/GridWorld/README.md

 # GridWorldRL()
 Runs the RL algorithm to and uses the value function in various applications.
-Contains all the necessary function:
+Contains all the necessary functions:
   - PolicyEvaluation
   - Traces
   - MonteCarlo Policy Evaluation